 How to Thaw Shrimp (Quickly!)

-There are basically three different methods for thawing shrimp.
+As I detail in my post on How to Thaw Shrimp, there are basically three different methods for thawing shrimp.

 No matter which method you use, the key is always to thaw them gently.

-As Bon Appetit points out in their article on thawing shrimp, a gentle transition in temperature helps to maintain shrimps’ lovely, delicate texture.
+Bon Appetit points out in their article on thawing shrimp, a gentle transition in temperature helps to maintain shrimps’ lovely, delicate texture.

 Method #1 (Not Quick)